Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 To introduce a dog to your rabbit, caution is of the utmost importance.
 You certainly do not want to endanger your small furry friend nor scare him or her to the point of causing some emotional trauma (and potential stress-related ailments.)

 Whether a dog will get along with a rabbit or not will vary on a variety of factors.
-Here's the thing: Not all dogs are created equally and so are rabbits.
+Here's the thing: Not all dogs are created equal and neither are rabbits.

 Just like snowflakes have different shapes, pets have different personalities.
 Some pets may be compatible while others may not despite your effort.
 When it comes to introduction, there can be various dynamics going on and safety remains paramount.
 It is, therefore, best to err on the side of caution by taking some extra safety precautions.